14zac2/DiseasedWoodchuck/README.md

 intSite_cellAssociation_scRNAseq.sh - Associate specific clusters with integration sites found with Arriba.
 Uses input from makeBarcodeFusionMatrix.sh and a TSV file of cell barcodes and their associated cluster from processed scRNA-seq data (`cluster_barcode_IDs.tsv`) generated in R.

-findIntegrationPatterns.sh - Pulling out important information from fusions.tsv to compare across samples.
+findIntegrationPatterns.sh - Pulling out important information from Arriba output `fusions.tsv` to compare across samples.

 makeBarcodeFusionMatrix.sh - Make a matrix of the number of fusion events for each cell based on Arriba output.
 Requires Arriba output `fusions.tsv` and R1 barcodes FASTQ files from CellRanger (`/file/path/to/fastqs/*R1*`).